Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

+having converted the complex Gaussian into a real Gaussian by shifting the axis of integration and we have defined $\xi_0 = \lambda^2e^{-\Omega^2\sigma^2}/8$.
+We have included an additional residue term that arises when this shifting crosses a poles in the complex plane.\footnote{Below, we generally focus, for simplicity, on regimes in which the residue terms vanish.} Now, in the saddle-point approximation $(\sigma \ll a^{-1})$, the switching function Gaussians are sharply peaked around $ p = s = 0$.
+This allows us to treat these switching functions as approximating Dirac--$\delta$ functions, yielding the simplified expression:

-We evaluate Eq.\ (\ref{pee1}) using these Wightman functions, noting that the contour shifted in the complex plane does not cross poles if we restrict our analysis to the regime $\beta < \pi$ (see Appendix A).
-With this in mind, we obtain
+where $\Omega \sigma$ is assumed to be small.
+Now, noting that shifting the contour in the complex plane does not cross poles in the Wightman function if we restrict our analysis to $a\Omega \sigma^2 < \pi$ (see Sec.\ \ref{ch8appendix}), we find the following expressions for the superposition of parallel accelerations, \begin{widetext}